simme/blog/content/post/2014-09-19-lazy-properties-in-swift.md

 This also works when you have a property that's an object who's constructor needs an object that you create after `init()` for example.

-I'll be super greatful if anyone tells me I'm doing it wrong :)
+I'll be super grateful if anyone tells me I'm doing it wrong :)